osscourses/courses/.github/ISSUE_TEMPLATE/review-template.md

 Course:
 From:

-Add your review by reacting to this issue with a :thumbs-up: or :thumbs-down:, or leave a comment to  add a written review.
+Add your review by reacting to this issue with a :thumbsup: or :thumbsdown:, or leave a comment to  add a written review.

 Please only review courses you've taken.